-The average person has 32 teeth - 1 through 16 on top and 17 through 32 are in the bottom mandibular jaw.
+The average person has 32 teeth - 1 through 16 on top and 17 through 32 in the bottom mandibular jaw.
 The wisdom teeth are numbers 1,16,17 and 32.
-Of course, many people end up with less than 32 teeth in their mouth when they get older - many ends up extracting one or more of their wisdom teeth sometime during their lifetime.
+Of course, many people end up with less than 32 teeth in their mouth when they get older - many end up extracting one or more of their wisdom teeth sometime during their lifetime.

 True.
 Usually, people with flat teeth are more likely to be grinding their teeth while sleeping.

 It is recommended to replace your toothbrush approximately every 3 months.
 If you see your toothbrush is worn or wearing out, best to replace it.
 A lot of bacteria can build up on them.

 Yes - stress can be a factor or reason why people grind their teeth.
 So, it is better to get to a good place and try to relax before going to sleep.
 Here is a Grinding Teeth Info Blog, Bruxism Blogging Online dental article with us, if want to get more info.